adioshun/gitBook_DeepDrive/report2017-monocular-3-cnnmethods.md

 The authors addressed the task by employing two deep network stacks.

-- The first network makes a global coarse depthprediction for the whole image,
+- The first network makes a global coarse depth prediction for the whole image,
 - The second refines this prediction locally.

 ```